 SearchAds.com simplified this and created a platform where it can automatically calculate the “LAT On Coefficient” so that the advertiser does not need to apply each calculation separately and saves a lot of time.

-It is inevitable to face data discrepancies when it comes to the actions taken to optimize the performance of any campaign.
+It may be inevitable that you’ll end up facing data discrepancies when it comes to the actions taken to optimize the performance of any campaign.
 In this case, as an advertiser there are some crucial points to take into consideration :

-If any advertisers would like to run cost-effective campaigns with high conversion rates, SearchAds.com offers automatic calculations to overcome the already existing data discrepancies.
+If any advertiser would like to run cost-effective campaigns with high conversion rates, SearchAds.com offers automatic calculations to account for existing data discrepancies.
 Curious to learn more about the tips and tricks to overcome data discrepancies and what SearchAds.com has to offer, schedule a demo with us.

 Unlock the winning formula for boosting your app's visibility and conversions through the dynamic combination of ASO and Apple Search Ads.
 Uncover expert tips to make the most of this synergy.
 Explore use cases and success stories that showcase the effectiveness of SearchAds.com tools in achieving your goals.